Cloudify-PS/cloudify-rsm-plugin/README.md

     * **system name** - name of system managing this resource.
 It can be e.g. *openstack* or *aws*.
       It can be also name of given instance of this system e.g. *openstack_rackspace*.
-      Systems may be not only Virtual Infrastructure Managers but also single devices for which resource management plugin will be used e.g. *n7k*
+      Systems may be not only Virtual Infrastructure Managers but also single devices for which resource management plugin can be used e.g. *n7k*.
-      In general identifier of any entity which is using resources which will be checked by RSM plugin.
+      In general it is identifier of any entity which is using resources which will be checked by RSM plugin.

     * **resource name** - identifier of resource (type of object in some system identified by **system name**).
 For example - for openstack it may be *security_group* or *flavor* or ...